-'''
+''' dsa_signature rs [Context struct]

-dsa_signature rs
+void dsa_signature_init (struct dsa_signature signature) [Function]

-'''
+void dsa_signature_clear (struct dsa_signature signature) [Function]

-''' void dsa_signature_init (struct dsa_signature signature) [Function] void dsa_signature_clear (struct dsa_signature signature) [Function] You must call dsa_signature_init before creating or using a signature, and call dsa_signature_clear when you are finished with it. '''
+You must call dsa_signature_init before creating or using a signature, and call dsa_signature_clear when you are finished with it. '''

 For signing, you need to provide both the public and the private key (unlike RSA, where the private key struct includes all information needed for signing), and a source for random numbers.
-Signatures always use the SHA1 hash function.
+Signatures can use the SHA1 or the SHA256 hash function, although the implementation of DSA with SHA256 should be considered somewhat experimental due to lack of official test vectors and interoperability testing.